 The majority of abusers learned their behavior as a child.
 They may have witnessed abuse, or were abused themselves.
 In this environment, abusive behavior is normalized.
 Other causes may include feeding an abuser's sense of power and the need to control every aspect of someone's life.

 Because emotional abuse can be hard to see, it often goes unrecognized.
 When it is recognized, it is often ignored, denied, or considered acceptable behavior.
 As a result, it often continues within a relationship and from one generation to the next.
 Many abusers are good at hiding what they do and often do not act out in public.
 This works in the abuser's favor because it appears the victim is exaggerating or lying.

 Emotional abuse may not necessarily lead to physical abuse.
-They are two different types of behavior that have similar results and causes.
+They are 2 different types of behavior that have similar results and causes.
 However, emotional abuse is always present with physical abuse.

 The first step in changing an abusive relationship is to recognize that abuse is occurring and seek help.
 You need to accept that the abusive behavior is not your fault and that you cannot change the abuser's behavior but you can do things to help yourself.
 The abuser must take responsibility for his or her actions.

 Therapy can provide the abuser with opportunity to change.
 But for some, change comes easier than for others.